Permanent ceasefire could currently risk more violence – Keir Starmer

 The Labour leader’s latest intervention on the conflict comes as several MPs on his frontbenches have broken ranks to call for a ceasefire, contradicting his support for a humanitarian pause.

+Shortly before Sir Keir’s speech, Alex Cunningham became the latest shadow minister to call for an immediate cessation of violence, describing it as “heartbreaking” to see “ordinary people caught up in horrors”.

+“There must be an immediate ceasefire to get vital aid to Palestinians, give the UN a chance seek the release of Hamas-held hostages and end the deadly attacks on Palestinian and Israeli people,” he said.

-Shadow ministers Yasmin Qureshi, Jess Phillips, and Imran Hussain are among the figures who have joined calls for an end to the fighting.
+Yasmin Qureshi, Jess Phillips, and Imran Hussain are among other figures who have joined calls for an end to the fighting.

 Labour has also been at odds over its stance on Israel with devolved mayors like Andy Burnham and Sadiq Khan, and with Labour-led councils across England.